uiocompcat/AABBA/README.rst

         | ABBA          | implicit autocorrelation with individual bond (only F); select the model 1, 2, 3, 4, 5 |
         +---------------+----------------------------------------------------------------------------------------+

+        **According to the article:

+            AABBA(I) = AA ⊕ BBavg ⊕ AB, therefore, it is necessary to obtain them separately, (i.e. first AA, then BBavg, and AB) and concatenate them afterwards. //
+            AABBA(II) is obtained using AABBAavg and ABBA in the code.
+We also need to indicate the model number to obtain each of the different five possibilities.

         - model_number: 1, 2, 3 to be performed with periodic table features (PT); and 4, 5 to be performed with nbo features (NBO).
 The attributes contain the following features:

         +----------+------------------------------------------------------------------------------------------------------------------------------------------------------------------+